Yellow Dog – Oil Field Lantern

-Oil patch lore says “yellow dog” lanterns were so named because their two burning wicks resembled a dog’s glowing eyes at night.
+Oil patch lore says the yellow dog lantern was so named because its two burning wicks resembled a dog’s glowing eyes at night.
 Others say the lamps cast a dog’s head shadow on the derrick floor.

 Rare is the community oil and natural gas museum that doesn’t have a “yellow dog” in its collection.
 The two-wicked lamp is an oilfield icon.

 Some say that the unusual design originated with whaling ships – but neither the Nantucket nor New Bedford whaling museums can find any such evidence.

 Railroad museums have collections of cast iron smudge pots, but nothing quite like these heavy, odd shaped, crude-oil burning lanterns once prevalent on petroleum fields from Pennsylvania to California.